-Psychosynthesis is a psychospiritual psychology developed by Assagioli during the 20th century.
-While drawing on the work of Freud and Jung in psychoanalysis Assagioli expanded the concept of the human being to include an inate spiritual or ‘superconscious’ aspect.
+Psychosynthesis is a psychospiritual psychology developed by Roberto Assagioli in Italy during the 20th century.
+Drawing on the work of Freud and Jung in psychoanalysis, Assagioli expanded the concept of the human being to include an inate spiritual or ‘superconscious’ aspect.

-While the unconscious was well known in psychoanalysis, Assagioli identified what he termed the super-conscious – the innate psychologically healthy part – which also acts as a pull or a call towards greater health and wholeness.
-Repression of the super-conscious is known as ‘supression of the sublime.’
-This suppression can result in disturbances not dissimilar to those resulting from repression of lower unconscious material.
+While the unconscious was well known in psychoanalysis, Assagioli identified what he termed the superconscious aspect of the psyche– the innate psychologically healthy part – which acts as a pull or a call towards greater health and wholeness.
+Repression of the superconscious is known as ‘suppression of the sublime,’ which can lead to difficulties and disturbances arising.